jkitchin/literature-alerts/md/water-splitting.md

 [Liping Huo](https://openalex.org/A5080719917), [Mei Lv](https://openalex.org/A5091573895), [Mingjin Li](https://openalex.org/A5063869163), [Xuepeng Ni](https://openalex.org/A5020487385), [Jingyu Guan](https://openalex.org/A5059733264), [Jian Liu](https://openalex.org/A5060165452), [Shuxing Mei](https://openalex.org/A5022593750), [Yu‐Ting Yang](https://openalex.org/A5087133964), [Miaomiao Zhu](https://openalex.org/A5023410444), [Qichun Feng](https://openalex.org/A5020990336), [Ping Geng](https://openalex.org/A5047932356), [Jianhua Hou](https://openalex.org/A5035209833), [Niu Huang](https://openalex.org/A5090524398), [Wei Liu](https://openalex.org/A5071037763), [Xin Ying Kong](https://openalex.org/A5005904436), [Yong Zheng](https://openalex.org/A5088200752), [Liqun Ye](https://openalex.org/A5009243555), Advanced Materials.
 None(None)] 2024.https://doi.org/10.1002/adma.202312868.

-The intelligent construction of non-noble metal materials that exhibit reversible oxygen reduction reaction (ORR) and oxygen evolution reaction (OER) with bifunctional electrocatalytic performance is greatly coveted in the realm of znic-air batteries (ZABs).
-Herein, a crafted structure-amorphous MnO2 lamellae encapsulated covalent triazine polymer-derived N, S, P co-doped carbon sphere (A-MnO2 /NSPC) is designed using a self-doped pyrolysis coupled with an in-situ encapsulation strategy.
+The intelligent construction of non-noble metal materials that exhibit reversible oxygen reduction reaction (ORR) and oxygen evolution reaction (OER) with bifunctional electrocatalytic performance is greatly coveted in the realm of zinc-air batteries (ZABs).
+Herein, a crafted structure-amorphous MnO2 lamellae encapsulated covalent triazine polymer-derived N, S, P co-doped carbon sphere (A-MnO2 /NSPC) is designed using a self-doped pyrolysis coupled with an in situ encapsulation strategy.
 The customized A-MnO2 /NSPC-2 demonstrates a superior bifunctional electrocatalytic performance, confirmed by a small ΔE index of 0.64 V for ORR/OER.
-Experimental investigations, along with density functional theory (DFT) calculations validate that predesigned amorphous MnO2 surface defects and abundant heteroatom catalytic active sites collectively enhance the oxygen electrocatalytic performance.
-Impressively, the A-MnO2 /NSPC-based rechargeable liquid ZABs show a large open-circuit potential of 1.54 V, an ultrahigh peak power density of 181 mW cm-2 , an enormous capacity of 816 mAh g-1 and a remarkable stability for more than 1720 discharging/charging cycles.
+Experimental investigations, along with density functional theory calculations validate that predesigned amorphous MnO2 surface defects and abundant heteroatom catalytic active sites collectively enhance the oxygen electrocatalytic performance.
+Impressively, the A-MnO2 /NSPC-based rechargeable liquid ZABs show a large open-circuit potential of 1.54 V, an ultrahigh peak power density of 181 mW cm-2 , an enormous capacity of 816 mAh g-1 , and a remarkable stability for more than 1720 discharging/charging cycles.
 Additionally, the assembled flexible all-solid-state ZABs also demonstrate outstanding cycle stability, surpassing 140 discharging/charging cycles.
-Therefore, this highly operable synthetic strategy offers substantial understanding in the development of magnificent bifunctional electrocatalysts for various sustainable energy conversations and beyond.
-This article is protected by copyright.
-All rights reserved.
+Therefore, this highly operable synthetic strategy offers substantial understanding in the development of magnificent bifunctional electrocatalysts for various sustainable energy conversions and beyond.